trishume/sympy-wiki-with-svn/GCI-2011-Task-list.md

 <a name="#2115"></a>
 ### [2115](http://code.google.com/p/sympy/issues/detail?id=2115&q=label%3ACodeInImportedIntoSpreadsheet) - Move stuff from the Google Code SVN to git
 <pre>
-Everything from here <a href="http://code.google.com/p/sympy/source/browse/" rel="nofollow">http://code.google.com/p/sympy/source/browse/</a> needs to be moved either to the GitHub wiki or the main repo.
-Details on how to checkout the files on your computer are here: <a href="http://code.google.com/p/sympy/source/checkout" rel="nofollow">http://code.google.com/p/sympy/source/checkout</a>.
+Everything from here http://code.google.com/p/sympy/source/browse/ needs to be moved either to the GitHub wiki or the main repo.
+Details on how to checkout the files on your computer are here: http://code.google.com/p/sympy/source/checkout.
 Does anyone know how to transfer svn to git without losing the history?

 By the way, this includes the Google Code wiki pages in it.

 </pre>

 - *Category:* Documentation